maxitg/SetReplace/.github/ISSUE_TEMPLATE/student_project.md

 Has anything been done in the direction of this project?
 If you can think of any external or internal links, put them here.

+### Required future *SetReplace* features

+Are any *SetReplace* features that don't exist yet required **before** the start of the project?
+Put them here.
+This includes planned but not yet implemented features.